* Blasphemy: Blasphemy is the act of swearing using God’s name, saying bad things about God, or doing disrespectful things against God

 * Blood of Christ: Jesus Christ died on the cross, taking the penalty of death for sins.
 His blood being poured out (shed) on that cross is what covers sins.
 We are “cleansed” of our sin by His blood.
 [Romans 5:9]

-* Born again: (also reborn) To be spiritually born after one has already been physically born.
-When one enters into a relationship with Christ, a new life has begun.
+* Born again: (also reborn) To be spiritually born after being physically born.
+When one enters into a relationship with Christ, a new life begins.
 The old life is past.
 [John 3:3, 2 Corinthians 5:17]

 * Christ: Jesus Christ, son of God and Savior of mankind

 * Christian: One who believes and worships Jesus Christ

 * Church: The people who gather together to worship God.
 Not necessarily a physical building.
 [Matthew 16:18, 1 Corinthians 11:18]

 * Communion: (also The Lord’s Supper; Last Supper) The sharing of bread and wine to remember the death and sacrifice of Jesus.
 The bread represents His body and the wine His blood.
 [1 Corinthians 11:23-26]

 * Commandments: Laws of conduct written on stone and given to Moses by God at Mt.
 Sinai

 * Confess: Confess is used in two significant ways in the Bible.
 The first type of confession is the confession or admission of sin.
 The second kind of confession is the confession of faith.
 This is where the Christian declares their faith, usually publicly, or declares their faith as a part of witnessing

 * Covenant: A legal promise between two people or groups.
 Some kinds of covenants apply equally to both sides, like a marriage, or only one side like God’s promises.